xiaoxianyu-office/mm/Skills/Triggers.md

 ```

 #### ~onSignal:[signal]
 Executes the skill when the mob receives a signal from the [signal](/Skills/mechanics/signal) mechanic.
 A signal must be alphanumeric.
+> The associated [@trigger] is the entity that sent the signal
 ```yml
 EXAMPLE_MOB:
   Type: CHICKEN